We all do it: “What’s the name of that movie?” | “What’s that actors name?”

 Tips

-- Don’t give up; 9/10 times I find what I’m looking for if I keep at it, as a last resort you could always ask a film expert by describing whatever it is as best as you can at one of the following places:
+- Don’t give up.
+9 out of 10 times, I find what I’m looking for if I keep at it.
+As a last resort, you could always ask a film expert by describing whatever it is as best as you can at Filmfind.

-UPDATE: Utilize Google Search.
-If all you’re left with is the plot we can utilize Google to search the IMDb database in a much more powerful way than IMDb’s native search (this is true for most websites actually).
+Utilize Google Search.
+If all you’re left with is pieces of the plot, we can utilize Google to search the IMDb database in a much more powerful way than IMDb’s own native search (this is true for most websites actually).
 Simply copy the following URL to your URL bar or follow it and add your own plot keywords:

 You can also search just the plot records of IMDb’s database:

-Also a heads up.
-For some reason some people are getting the idea that my blog contains info on movies, which it does not.
-I keep seeing searches for plot keywords and actor’s names and whatnot done through my blog search.
-Outside of this article my blog does not contain info on anything movie related.
-It is not a media database.
-You want to head over to http://www.imdb.com/ – Thanks
+Note: For some reason some people are getting the idea that my blog itself contains info on movies, which it does not.
+I keep seeing searches for plot keywords and actor’s names and whatnot done through my blog’s search form.
+Outside of this article, my blog does not contain any movie info.
+It is not a media database and won’t help your search in that way, unfortunately.
+You want to head over to IMDb or use one of the other options I’ve presented here.
+Thank you.